vmm20/windows-tweaks/README.md

 If you use a standard, non-administrative account as your everyday account, and you click `Run as Administrator` when you open `regedit` or `cmd` to complete the merge, the `HKEY_CURRENT_USER` hive will actually be the administrator account, not the everyday account you're actually using.
 Bear this in mind, as the changes you expect might not show up on your standard account.
 (If you try to run the registry merge as the standard user, you will most likely get `Access Denied`, or the merge simply won't work.)

 If you want to apply tweaks to a specific non-administrative user account, you will need to find that account's `SID`, a unique identifier created by Windows that remains stable throughout the life of the account, even if the username changes.
+Note that using registry tweaks in this way is often more flexible than using the Group Policy Editor.

 The `SID` has this general format:
 ```
 S-1-5-21-XXXXXXXXXX-XXXXXXXXXX-XXXXXXXXXX-YYYY
 ```